SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

        customersInLine.popFirst()           // FAIL
    It also returns an optional, which complicates the listing.

+..
+TODO: It may be worth describing the differences between ``lazy`` and autoclousures.

 Even though the last element of the ``customersInLine`` array is removed as part of the closure, the operation isn't carried out until the closure is called later on.
 If the closure is never called, the expression inside the closure is never evaluated.
-Note that the type of ``nextCustomer`` is ``() -> String`` and not ``String`` --- a closure that takes no arguments and returns a string.
+Note that the type of ``nextCustomer`` is not ``String`` but ``() -> String`` --- a function that takes no arguments and returns a string.

-A common use of closures to delay evaluation of an expression is when calling a function.
+Using closures to delay the evaluation of an expression is especially useful when passing arguments to a function.
-Delaying the evaluation an expression that has side effects or is computationally expensive lets you evaluate the expression at an appropriate point in the program --- or even choose not to evaluate the expression at all.
+Delaying the evaluation of an expression that has side effects or is computationally expensive lets you evaluate the expression at an appropriate point in the function's body --- or even choose not to evaluate the expression at all.

 For example, the ``assert(_:_:file:line:)`` function in the standard library